beeware/briefcase/docs/en/reference/platforms/macOS/index.md

 These resources are part of the installer itself, they are used while the installer is running, and are not installed onto the target machine.

-DMG and ZIP "installers" do not carry resources, if you define `installer_resources` while using one of those formats, the setting will be ignored.
+DMG and ZIP "installers" do not carry resources.
+If you define `installer_resources` while using one of those formats, the setting will be ignored with a warning.

 ### `min_os_version`